Generating isospectral but not isomorphic quantum graphs: Interesting isospectral pairs

 \section{Interesting isospectral pairs}

 We have found some isospectral pairs that we think are interesting, which we show in Fig. \ref{fig:dinterestingones}.
 This includes pairs involving asymmetric star graphs.
 We have not found a way to generalise the graphs shown in Fig. \ref{fig:dinterestingones}a-b).
 Fig. \ref{fig:dinterestingones}c) shows an isospectral pair without pendant edges.
 Fig. \ref{fig:dinterestingones}d) shows that a graph with only triangles can have an isospectral partner.
 Fig. \ref{fig:dinterestingones}e) shows a planar isospectral pair without pendant edges.
-Since Neumann boundary conditions are difficult to realize in pendant edges in real physical systems we wanted to find planar graphs without pendant edges for future experiments.
+Since Neumann boundary conditions are difficult to realize at terminal vertices in real physical systems we wanted to find planar graphs without pendant edges for future experiments.
 We also wanted both them to be planar since we suspect three-dimensionality will affect the spectrum.
 It is possible that flutes made out of these graphs would sound the same.
 Numerical studies unfortunately show that isospectral quantum graphs made of silver do not have the same vibrational spectrum even if they both can be embedded in the plane \cite{martin}.

 In Fig. \ref{fig:dtenvertices} we show examples of isospectral graphs having ten vertices.
 We here find that a graph consisting of three loops of equal length has an isospectral partner without much symmetry.
 Previously we have shown that single and double loops have isospectral partners.
-It is possible that chains of $n$ loops of equal length have isospectral partners for all $n$ without much symmetry.
+It is possible that chains of $n$ loops of equal length have isospectral partners for all $n$ where the isospectral partner has little or no symmetry.
 That is, the isospectral partner is not the simple substitution of an end loop with its isospectral partner (Fig. \ref{fig:aloop}).

 We also find one set of four isospectral graphs which does not seem to have much structure, in contrast to the set of four shown in Fig. \ref{fig:afirsttriplets}.

 The isospectral set in Fig. \ref{fig:dinterestingones}g) inspired us to find more examples of simple isospectral pairs involving loops.
 We thus generated loops decorated with edges having at most 16 vertices where we found several isospectral pairs.
 In Fig. \ref{fig:ddecoratedloops} we show examples of loops decorated with edges, such that any vertex has maximum valency three.